SimpleSandman/TwitchBot/README.md

 # Simple Bot [![Build status](https://ci.appveyor.com/api/projects/status/k0cgg8xeqgh58uc7?svg=true)](https://ci.appveyor.com/project/SimpleSandman/twitchbot)
 Custom chat bot for Twitch TV

-This is an open-source Console application that will benefit anyone who wants to have a foundation of making their own Twitch bot.
-This is primarly written in C#/SQL Server using an Azure database from Microsoft.
-Currently, this is not end-user friendly because I am concentrating on the logic of the bot first.
+This is an open-source console application with a .NET Core Web API that will benefit anyone who wants to have a foundation of making their own Twitch bot.
+This is primarly written in C#/SQL Server using an Azure SQL database from Microsoft.
+Currently, this bot is not end-user friendly because I'm concentrating on the logic of the bot first.

 This bot has been revamped recently with a new configuration wizard that will allow new users to insert their credentials for the bot.
 For developers, please read further down for details on manually setting a dev configuration so the information is always saved.